Impossibles Surf Spot

 Medori Putih Homestay offers a secluded slice of Bali without the added luxury.
 There are no complaints when you’re sitting poolside, grinding on local grub, or taking a quick stroll to some of the best waves of your life.
 Considering the cost, Medori Putih Homestay should be plenty luxurious for the hardcore surfer dead set on riding waves.
 Friendly staff are happy to help you find what you’re looking for, including local tips on waves, restaurants, or local hangouts.
 All in all, if you’re surfer focused on exploring the world around you, you’ll love what Medori Putih Homestay has to offer.

-Rock’n Reef for the price is arguably the best Impossibles accommodation on the list.
+For the price, the Rock’n Reef is arguably the best Impossibles accommodation on the list.
 Simple driftwood style beach bungalows are located directly along the cliffs from impossibles.
-Padang Padang is a 3-minute walk away and Dreamland, Uluwatu, and Bingin is a short scooter ride away.
+Padang Padang is a 3-minute walk away and Dreamland, Uluwatu, and Bingin are a short scooter ride away.
 You won’t miss out on those shifty perfect sets that come through few and far between as you are situated front and centre at the upper end of the reef.
 Rock’n Reef is great for those surfing couples looking for added privacy, or families and surfers looking to step up their accommodation game in the mid-range price bracket.

 Anantara Resort is a great example of luxurious and unique accommodation in the vicinity of Impossibles.
 With spectacular ocean views of the surf across the entire reef from the top of the cliff and including a private elevator to get you down the cliff and into the surf at Impossibles, there really is no questioning its lavish facilities.
 Anantara offers privacy, extreme comfort, and a casual atmosphere.
 Your room is built practically atop cliffside with the most modern comforts imaginable from infinity pools, spa, and 5-star restaurants.
-If you’re looking for the highest luxury possible Anantara is a great choice for you.
+If you’re looking for the highest luxury possible Anantara is a great choice for you, but if you don’t mind a few steps below the lap of luxury, check out some of the other surf accommodations on this list.

 You can find your typical Warrung style food in Padang Padang or on the beach in Bingin.
 There’s plenty of resorts and restaurants in the vicinity as well.